 Clerk, Sasine Office

-Born 13 March 1890, Glasgow.
+Born 13 March 1890, Glasgow, son of Robert Lamb Wells, engineer's draughtsman, and his wife Catherine Hamilton.
 Educated at Allan Glens School.
 Apprenticed in law, and studied law at Glasgow University, 1909-12, but did not graduate.
 Moved to Edinburgh.
 Joined the staff of the Sasine Office in 1912.
-Enlisted and served in the Lothian and Borders Horse, Private 1239.
+Enlisted and served in the Lothians and Border Horse, Private 1239.
 In April 1916 was commissioned as 2nd Lt, and in August and September 1916 was wounded while serving in 1st Battalion, Black Watch in France.
 Transferred to the Royal Flying Corps and was attached to No. 11 Training Squadron.
 In 1917 he was killed in a flying accident while based at Scampton airfield near Lincoln.
 Unmarried aged 27.

 Killed 17 November 1917.

 Second Class Clerk, Sasine Office